damonitor/damo/USAGE.md

 #### Heatmap Scoping

-If the target address space is a virtual memory address space and the user plots the entire address space, the huge unmapped regions will make the picture looks only black.
-Therefore the user should do proper zoom in / zoom out using the resolution and axis boundary-setting arguments.
+If the recorded time and space are huge, users would want to do proper zoom in/out.
+Particularly if the target address space is a virtual memory address space and the user plots the entire address space, the huge unmapped regions will make the picture looks only black.
+For this, command line options for setting the resolution (`--resol`) and x/y axis boundaries (`--time_range` and `--address_range`) are provided.

 To make this effort minimal, `--guide_human` option can be used as below:

     # ./damo report heatmap --guide_human
     target_id: 18446623438842320000